 - A cell phone charger and a back-up battery

 - At least $50 in cash.

-After you develop your emergency plan and assemble your kit, remember to maintain it so it is ready when needed.
+After you develop an emergency preparedness plan for the elderly and assemble your kit, remember to maintain it so it is ready when needed.
 For example, if your doctor prescribes a new medication, update your Care Plan, and provide new copies to your loved ones.
-Also, check your emergency kit regularly to make sure supplies are in working order and replace expired items as needed.
+Also, check your senior emergency kit regularly to make sure supplies are in working order and replace expired items as needed.